junxit/us-congress-bills-112/metadata.md

 - 2011-11-17 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2011-11-17 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2011-11-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 235.
+- 2012-02-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S358; text as passed Senate: CR S358)
+- 2012-02-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S358; text as passed Senate: CR S358)